microsoft/FHIR-Converter/README.md

 ```
 More details of usage are given in [Template Management CLI tool](docs/TemplateManagementCLI.md).

 Besides current version of [templates](data/Templates) given in our project, other versions that released by Microsoft are stored in a public ACR: healthplatformregistry.azurecr.io, users can directly pull templates from ``` healthplatformregistry.azurecr.io/hl7v2defaulttemplate:<version> ``` without authentication.
+>Note!: Template version is aligned with the version of FHIR Converter.

 ### A note on Resource ID generation